lib-uoguelph-ca/python-novice-inflammation/_episodes/09-debugging.md

 because the more things we change at once, the harder it is to know what's responsible for what (those N<sup>2</sup> interactions again).
-And we should re-run *all* of our tests: more than half of fixes made to code introduce (or re-introduce) bugs, so re-running all of our tests tells us whether we have regressed.

 ## Keep Track of What You've Done